plone/buildout.coredev/docs/index.rst

 Finalizing Tickets
 ------------------
 If you are working from a ticket, please don't forget to go back to the ticket and add a link to the changeset.
-We don't have integration with github yet so it's a nice way to trac changes.
-It also let's the reporter know that you care.
+We don't have integration with github yet so it's a nice way to track changes.
+It also lets the reporter know that you care.
 If the bug is really bad, consider pinging the release manager and asking him to make a release pronto.

 FAQ
 ---